SubsidieMeesters logoSubsidieMeesters

 Addressing Antimicrobial Resistance

 SYNergize also seeks to provide new approaches to target the problem of increasing antimicrobial resistance in European healthcare systems.
-These probiotic isolate and prebiotic nutrient combinations can be used to create ‘synbiotics’, rationally designed and ingested to decolonise gut pathogens.
+These probiotic isolate and prebiotic nutrient combinations can be used to create ‘synbiotics’, rationally designed and ingested to decolonize gut pathogens.

 Potential Applications

 A deeper understanding of sporulation processes could also allow spores to be used to effectively deliver anaerobic probiotic bacteria to the gut.
-By exploring transmission and colonisation processes of intestinal spore-forming bacteria, SYNergize seeks to understand fundamental adaptations of our intestinal microbiota, which could provide new tools to target antibiotic-resistant pathogens.
+By exploring transmission and colonization processes of intestinal spore-forming bacteria, SYNergize seeks to understand fundamental adaptations of our intestinal microbiota, which could provide new tools to target antibiotic-resistant pathogens.

 Financiële details & Tijdlijn